Composition & Properties

 Water Absorption

 Quality powdered wheat gluten rapidly absorbs about twice its weight of water.
 Since powdered vital wheat gluten has a protein content of 75–80% (dry basis), the hydrated version will drop to 25–27% protein at full hydration of about 65% moisture.
 Wheat gluten's capacity for holding water results in increased yield and extended shelf life in many food systems.
+The combination of speed of water absorption and the degree of viscoelasticity produced are evidence of “vitality.”
+Vital wheat gluten is a commonly used term.

 Deliberate cooking of wet wheat gluten prior to drying results in “devitalized” wheat gluten.
 Devitalized wheat gluten is a popular substrate for hydrolysis in vegetable protein hydrolysate flavor manufacture.
+Dispersibility and speed of hydration of wheat gluten can vary with different processes of manufacture and are controllable.
+Suppliers should be consulted for special requirements.